 Initial situation and project start

 Since the beginning of the COVID 19 pandemic, respiratory protection masks have become an integral part of our daily lives.
-In the last two years, the demand for FFP2 masks has increased significantly.
+In the past two years, the demand for FFP2 masks has increased significantly.
 The main beneficiaries of this are Far Eastern manufacturers, who have a monopoly position in mask production on the world market and usually win public tenders due to their low labor costs.
 This is where a new project of the Landshut University of Applied Sciences and ringbach comes in.
 Together, we are developing a new type of plant for the production of high-quality FFP2 and FFP3 masks in Germany.
 It should enable local manufacturers to produce more economically and more independently.
 At the same time, we are looking at nonwoven production itself in order to realize an even better filter effect of the end product.
 The project is scheduled to run from July 2022 to June 2024 and is being funded by the German Federal Ministry for Economic Affairs and Climate Protection as part of the Central Innovation Program for SMEs (ZIM) program with a total of just under 400,000 euros.

 Innovative plant concept